YuZhang/ndn-kite/README.md

 After installing the above version of ndnSIM, we need

-first configure: (CAUTION: `--debug` cannot be omitted due to a unfixed issue)
+first configure: (CAUTION: `--debug` cannot be omitted due to an issue)

 `PKG_CONFIG_PATH=/usr/local/lib/pkgconfig ./waf configure --debug`